saulsayerz/Weight_App/README.md

 ### Java
 In this program I use the Spring boot framework, so Backend and Frontend is separate.
 I tried to apply the Solid Principles and use as models (entity), service, controller, and repository.

+Using **MySQL or MariaDB** as database.
+Url source can be configured in the application properties file

 Project Status: **Not Done** As there is no Frontend side for the application, due to time reaching the deadline of the task is close.
 (Waktu habis untuk deadline).
 **I Recommend using the Python for the program**